Whether your e liquid is commercially manufactured or DIY-

 0% – 5% – Nicotine

-As you can see, E-liquids primarily base is Propylene Glycol (PG) or Vegetable Glycerin (VG)
+As you can see, E-liquids primarily base is Propylene Glycol (PG) and or Vegetable Glycerin (VG)

 Propylene Glycol- is a form of mineral oil, an alcohol produced by fermentation of yeast and carbohydrates.